Free State of Prussia: Unrest and the Kapp Putsch

+Widespread strikes broke out in the Ruhr valley in January 1919 in protest against the revolution's failure to socialize the mining industry.
+After the federal government sent in the paramilitary Freikorps Lichtschlag, a general strike involving 350,000 miners took place in early April.
+Carl Severing, an MSPD member of both the Prussian State Assembly and the Weimar National Assembly, was brought in to calm the situation.
+He succeeded in breaking the deadlock and brought the strike to an end.

+In August 1919, armed uprisings took place in Upper Silesia among segments of the Polish population (first Silesian uprising); the violence there was also suppressed by military means.
+In Pomerania clashes broke out between agricultural workers and large landowners, who received support from regional army and Freikorps units.
+Agriculture Minister Otto Braun pushed through an emergency decree in September to enforce collectively agreed on regulations regarding farm workers' wages.

-In March 1920 the republican order in the Reich and in Prussia was challenged by the Kapp Putsch, a right-wing attempt to overthrow the Reich government.
+In March 1920, the republican order in Germany and in Prussia was challenged by the Kapp Putsch, a right-wing attempt to overthrow the national government.
 It was part of specifically Prussian history in that the only relatively united social group behind the putsch was the state's large landowners.
 They were joined by some military officers and members of the educated civil service.
-Overall, the putsch was a rebellion of conservative East Elbia, the largely rural area east of the Elbe River, that feared loss of its traditional power.
-While the Reich government fled to Stuttgart, the Prussian government remained in Berlin.
-A general strike against the putsch, initiated in particular by unions and civil servants, largely paralyzed public life in Prussia.
+Overall, the putsch was a rebellion of conservative East Elbia, the largely rural area east of the Elbe River, that feared the loss of its traditional power.
+While the national government fled Berlin, the Prussian government remained.
+A general strike against the putsch, initiated in particular by unions and civil servants and supported by the MSPD, largely paralyzed public life in Prussia.
 Most of the governors of the Prussian provinces stood behind the legal state government.
 Only those of the provinces of Schleswig-Holstein, Hanover and East Prussia supported the putsch.
 It is noteworthy that August Winnig, the governor of East Prussia, was a Social Democrat.
 The situation was different with many district administrators.
-There was a clear east–west divide among them.
-In the western provinces almost all of the district administrators stood by the constitutional government, even if in some cases only under pressure from the workers.
-In East Prussia all of them sided with the anti-republicans.
-The putsch attempt collapsed after six days.
+There was a clear east-west divide among them.
+In the western provinces, almost all of the district administrators stood by the constitutional government, even if in some cases only under pressure from the workers.
+In East Prussia, all of them sided with the anti-republicans.
+The coup attempt collapsed after six days.

-The Kapp Putsch and ensuing general strike led to a profound break that all but turned Prussia into a model republican state.
+The Kapp Putsch and ensuing general strike led to a profound break that turned Prussia into something close to a model republican state.
 Otto Braun replaced Hirsch as Minister President.
 Carl Severing became the new Minister of the Interior.
 Both were much more assertive than their predecessors in office.
 Hirsch and Finance Minister Südekum were also politically discredited because they had negotiated with the putschists.
 The "Braun-Severing system" became synonymous with democratic Prussia.